 7. Preparing for an AI-Driven Future

-Dr. Erik Brynjolfsson, Director of the Stanford Digital Economy Lab, reminds us: “AI won’t eliminate jobs, but it will transform them.
+Dr. Erik Brynjolfsson, Director of the Stanford Digital Economy Lab, emphasizes, “AI won’t eliminate jobs, but it will transform them.
 The key is to focus on developing skills that complement AI rather than compete with it.”

 Q: How have innovations in AI impacted our daily lives?